claricepoh/design-patterns-tutorial/CommandPattern/README.md

 ## When to use
 <li> When there is a need to decouple the invoker (the object that triggers an operation) from the receiver (the object that knows how to perform the operation.
-<li> Use for queueing or scheduling jobs.
+<li> Use for queueing jobs or scheduling tasks.

 ## How to implement
 Refer code snippet.
 Key components: